labd/commercetools-mock-server/README.md

 # Releasing

-- The Dockerfile uses the `main` branch from the commercetools-python-sdk.
+- The Dockerfile uses the `main` branch from the [commercetools-node-mock library](https://github.com/labd/commercetools-node-mock).
 To release a new docker image you need to simply retrigger the workflow on https://github.com/labd/commercetools-mock-server/actions?query=workflow%3Aci